-Paul Smith Hall of Fame Winner 2024
+Paul Smith Hall of Fame Winners 2025

 The Massachusetts Instrumental Conductors Association's Paul Smith Hall of Fame Award is presented annually to a Massachusetts music conductor who is a musical and personal inspiration to students, the community and other professional conductors.
 Admission to the Hall of Fame is limited to two conductors per year.